okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/test-scim-app/index.md

 This suite runs the following tests:

-1. Checks that the app exists in your Okta org.
+1. Checks that the integration exists in your Okta org.
 1. Adds a new random user in Okta.
-1. Assigns that user to the app in Okta.
+1. Assigns that user to the integration in Okta.
 1. Verifies that the user was created on your SCIM server.
 1. Updates the user `firstName` attribute in Okta.
 1. Verifies that the user attribute was updated on your SCIM server.
 1. Deactivates the user in Okta.
 1. Verifies that the user was deactivated on your SCIM server.
 1. Reactivates the user in Okta.
-1. Reassigns your app to the user in Okta.
+1. Reassigns your integration to the user in Okta.
 1. Verifies the user was reactivated and assigned on your SCIM server.
-1. Removes your app from the user in Okta.
+1. Removes your integration from the user in Okta.
 1. Verifies that user is deactivated on your SCIM server.

 ### Configure and run tests